How to Start a Blog with Squarespace (2019)

 Now you can see you post preview on your page, you can hover over the post and click edit here

-I much prefer to add my blog posts like this so I can see what it will actually look like when I publish it!
+Once you click edit, you’ll be able to edit any of the content and add any images/blocks etc. I much prefer to edit my blog posts like this so I can see what it will actually look like when I publish it!
 Go ahead and add any blocks you want, and what you’re looking at now will look exactly like that when it’s published!

 So now you know how to add and edit and individual post, you’ll want to edit your blog page.

 The way that this blog page looks depends a lot on the template you chose in the beginning, so it’s a little bit hard to show you how to do this exactly, since I’m not sure which template you’re using.

 To view your blog page, you need to navigate out of your blog and back to pages in the sidebar, the click on the blog page again.
 It will automatically take you to your blog landing page, rather than a post.